JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

 ##### Observations
-Across all 8 images, we observe a strong alignment with expectations.
-Early layers capture texture and fine contrast across the image.
-Gradually, the focus contracts toward the lesion region.
-Background, hairs, and lighting artifacts are picked up but increasingly ignored.
-Most images show precise activations even in early layers.

 The activations for images 1 and 2 are primarily related to hairs and shadows, misleading artifacts.
 However, both images will ultimately be well-segmented; these features did not contribute to the final output.

 Image 3 demonstrates that the encoder handles small, well-defined lesions with high confidence and precision.
 This is expected, as Model 1 is optimized for Dice performance.
 It was penalized more for making mistakes on small lesions rather than large lesions.
 This aligns with our goals for this model.
 It is unlikely to miss any lesion, whether large or small.
 However, its segmentation borders for larger lesions may be less precise.
 This also may explain the undersegmentation in Images 4 and 5, which feature larger lesions.

-Early convolutional layers filter raw visual signals, and deeper encoder layers refine focus toward the lesion.
-Grad-CAM reveals that in most cases, the encoder is forming a solid lesion representation.

 ---

 #### Decision Path Visualization via Layer-wise Grad-CAM - Attention Bottleneck Layers - Model 1 - Batch A

-This visualization highlights activations through the point of maximum compression.
-The encoder's abstracted features are passed forward to the decoder for reconstruction.
-In this architecture, the bottleneck also includes an attention gate, a hybrid mechanism that modulates the encoder's skip connections using both additive and multiplicative transformations.
-Attention is applied here, selectively filtering what information gets passed along skip connections to suppress irrelevant or misleading features and highlight semantically meaningful regions.
+The encoder's abstracted features are passed forward.
+Attention is applied here, at the bottleneck, selectively filtering what information gets passed along to the decoder for reconstruction.

 Activations should be tighter and more class-specific than the encoder.
 Attention gating should emphasize lesion areas while downplaying background.
 Ideally, this will correct cases where the encoder under or over attended to features before they are passed to the decoder layers for reconstruction.